Let your food be your medicine

 • A few prunes soaked in boiling water, with a couple tablespoons of unsweetened yoghurt.

-• 3-4 TBSP of rolled oats cooked porridge with a little butter and raw honey; milk and yoghurt are options.
-Quaker oats recipes.
+• 3 to 4 TBSP of rolled oats cooked porridge with a little butter and raw honey; milk and yoghurt are options.

 • A couple slices of cheese on toasted low GI bread; a little butter.

-Research shows by the way that you can get quick constipation relief much faster and cheaper from stewed prunes that the standard medical treatment.
+Research shows by the way that you can get quick constipation relief much faster and cheaper from stewed prunes than the standard medical treatment.

 Wednesday